 - Have a formal in-depth meeting with the contractor before signing any contract

 - Ask to see insurance and bonding documents

 - Get everything in writing – all aspects of work to be done, work milestones and payment schedule, completion date, contingency clauses, and so on

 How Does Your Contractor Deal With Subcontractors?

 Suppose, for example, your remodel project involves adding a room to your home.
 In that case, the general contractor will probably hire subcontractors to do the framing and brick laying.
 But are the subcontractors insured?

 It sometimes happens that subcontractors are brought in on a cash basis.
 There’s no record of their employment by the general contractor, and, as a result, they aren’t covered by the contractor’s insurance (or bonding) should something go wrong.
 So, in addition to investigating your contractor’s insurance status, you also need to determine how they deal with subcontractors.

-Knowing how to make sure your contractor is insured in North Carolina & New Jersey is crucial for any major work done in or on your home.
+Knowing how to make sure your contractor is insured in throughout the USA is crucial for any major work done in or on your home.
 Your local real estate professionals can also be a good resource when you’re checking out contractors.